Three marks of existence: Anicca

 Impermanence (Pali: anicca, Sanskrit: anitya) means that all things (saṅkhāra) are in a constant state of flux.
 Buddhism states that all physical and mental events come into being and dissolve.
 Human life embodies this flux in the aging process and the cycle of repeated birth and death (Samsara); nothing lasts, and everything decays.
 This is applicable to all beings and their environs, including beings who are reborn in deva (god) and naraka (hell) realms.
-This is in contrast to Nibbana, the reality that is nicca, or knows no change, decay or death.
+This is in contrast to Nibbāna, the reality that is nicca, or knows no change, decay or death.

 Dukkha

 Dukkha (Sanskrit: duḥkha) means "unsatisfactory", commonly translated as "suffering", or "pain".
 Mahasi Sayadaw calls it 'unmanagable, uncontrollable'.

 As the First Noble Truth, dukkha is explicated as the physical and mental dissatisfaction of changing conditions as in birth, aging, illness, death; getting what one wishes to avoid or not getting what one wants; and "in short, the five aggregates of clinging and grasping" (skandha).
 This, however, is a different context, not the Three Marks of Existence, and therefore 'suffering' may not be the best word for it.

 The relationship between the three characteristics is explained in the Pali Canon as follows: What is anicca is dukkha.
 What is dukkha is anatta (Samyutta Nikaya.Vol4.Page1).